rossj/rackit/README.md

 Upserts the metadata for the specified cloud file.

+### #getMeta(cloudpath, callback)
+- cloudpath - of the form 'container/file-name'
+- callback(err, meta)

+Retrieves the metadata for the specified cloud file.
+An error will be returned if the file does not exist.

 ### #getURI(cloudpath [, ttl])

 Returns a URI for a given file.
 If the ttl parameter is omitted, then a CDN URI will be returned (if the container is CDN enabled).
 If ttl is specified, a temporary URI will be given which is valid for ttl seconds.